minhtran241/mojo-playground/README.md

 The life of a value in Mojo begins when a variable is initialized and continues up until the value is last used, at which point Mojo destroys it.
 Mojo destroys every value/object as soon as it's no longer used, using an “as soon as possible” (ASAP) destruction policy that runs after every sub-expression.

-### Copy, move constructors, and destructors

-Mojo provides a copy constructor, move constructor, and destructor for every struct.
-The copy constructor is called when a struct is passed by value or returned by value.
-Below is an example of a struct with copy, move constructors, and a destructor of `HeapArray`:
+For each `struct`, Mojo equips it with copy constructors, move constructors, and destructors.
+The copy constructor is invoked when passing or returning a `struct` by value.
+Below illustrates a `HeapArray` struct showcasing copy and move constructors alongside a destructor:

 ```mojo
 # Source: https://docs.modular.com/mojo/manual/lifecycle/life